 For diagnosis of plant disease, it is essential to determine whether the disease is caused by a pathogen or an environmental factor i.e. abiotic factor.
 It is also important to know whether the disease is infectional or non-infectional.

 Diagnosis of a disease caused by either a virus, viroids, rickettsia or protozoa may involve a series of tests.
 The most common of which are –

 - Inoculation of several host plants with the pathogen and comparison of the symptoms on these plant/hosts with those produced on the same host by known pathogen.

-- Electromicroscopy of infected tissues & comparison of the morphology of the pathogen in them – if found with that of other known pathogens.
+- Electron microscopy of infected tissues & comparison of the morphology of the pathogen in them – if found with that of other known pathogens.

 For example – Susceptibility to tetracyclin would tend to indicate a possible MLO etiology.
 Susceptibility to penicillin (from fungus) would indicate a possible Rickettsia like bacter etiology, while no effect would indicate possible viral etiology.

-- Serology: If the pathogens can be isolated and purified e.g. Virus, Spiroplasma citrr cultures, antiserum may be produced & diagnostic subsequently used for diagnostic serological test.
+- Serology: If the pathogens can be isolated and purified e.g. Virus, Spiroplasma citrr cultures, antiserum may be produced & diagnostic subsequently used for diagnostic serological tests.

 - Md.
 Siddiq Hasan on 25 August, 2020